jfrog/bintray-scripts/usage-metrics/README.md

 ==================

 total-repositories.sh will provide the total download and storage in bytes based on the timeslice provided in timeslice.json

-This tool is designed to ease the transition from Sonatype Nexus to JFrog Artifactory.
-It provides a simple wizard-like interface that allows you to easily configure and run a migration of repositories, artifacts, users, and settings from a Nexus instance to an Artifactory instance.

-This tool is still in very early development, and may not yet have support for everything that might need to be migrated.
-See the bottom of this page for further details.

-Currently, the following data can be migrated:
-- local (hosted), remote (proxy), and virtual (group) repositories
-- artifacts stored in local (hosted) repositories
-- users, groups (roles), and permissions (privileges)
-- LDAP configuration

 Installation
 ------------